thenewobjective/thenewobjective.github.io/_posts/graphics-programming/2020-08-25-the-canvas.md

 1. It makes it obvious what the actual parameters are without having to inspect the implementation.
   Ex: `repo.find(12,140,53202)` vs `repo.find({age: 12, weight: 140, zip: 53202})`
-2. Extensions can be made without impacting clients
+2. Extensions can be made without impacting existing clients
   Ex: `repo.find({name: 'bob', age: 12, weight: 140, zip: 53202})`

 This style of named parameters will be used in all future examples.